FracktalWorks/EagleLibrary/README.md

  - On the daughter board it should stay clear of high rise components like big capacitors.
  - The names and value for the connectors and components  are to be added to the silkscreen top by including tplace, tOrigin, TName, Tvalue layers during the cam process
  - All test points should be named.
+ - The FFC cable orintation should be determined and the FFC connectors should be oriented correctly

 ### Track Width and Via.